mendix/docs/content/en/docs/releasenotes/control-center/_index.md

 ### July 22, 2024

-* We added the **Licensed Apps** tab to the **Deployed Apps** page.
-This new tab provides you with an overview of  all the apps for which you have been provided with a license key.
-This includes your apps deployed on Mendix for Private Cloud Standalone or any form of server-based deployments.
+* We have enhanced the **Deployed Apps** page to show information of your apps with license keys.
+It covers all your apps deployed on Mendix for Private Cloud Standalone or any form of server-based environments.

 ### June 14, 2024